tomaskebrle/tomaskebrle.cz/src/content/blog/setting-up-monorepo-for-mesh.md

 ---
-  postSlug: why-to-use-monorepo
+  postSlug: setting-up-monorepo-for-mesh
-  title: Why would you want to use a monorepo?
+  title: Setting up a monorepo for mesh
   description: What I learned and found when setting up a monorepo for mesh
   tags:
     - mesh
-    - monorepo
   pubDate: February 13, 2023
   updatedDate: February 13, 2023
 ---